ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 Description: description is a human-readable information which could be also input by user.
 Description provides more detailed information to prompt users when performing maintenance operations.

 Location: location is a common management requirement of operators.
-This location could be an absolute position (e.g. mail address), or a relative position (e.g. port index).
+This location could be an absolute position (e.g. mailing address), or a relative position (e.g. port index).
 Different types of inventory objects may require different types of position.

 ~~~~ ascii-art
 module: ietf-network-inventory